dieisabel/stuff/backup/README.md

 ## Security files

 I use some security tools like Aegis for 2FA and KeePassXC for passwords, to backup them use `backup-security.sh`.

+## Files

+Also I want to backup my library, datasheets, stuff related to work etc, I keep separate archive for that.
+To backup use `backup-files.sh`.